ozlembasabakar/AndroidZeroToHeroChallenges/commendLineCalculator/advanced/Advanced Command-Line Calculator.md

 **Sample Output 2**
 ```
-Error: Division by zero
+Result: 3 5 2 - 1 1 - / +
 ```
 **Explanation**

-In Sample Input 2, division by zero occurs, so an error message is returned.
+In Sample Input 2, the expression is evaluated respecting operator precedence.